Policy Name: Degree/Certificate Requirements

 I. Policy Statement

 Candidates for Onondaga Community College degrees and certificates must fulfill the following requirements, except where exemptions or waivers are approved and recorded:

 - A student must be matriculated in a degree/certificate program and meet all program and credit hour requirements.

 - Onondaga will automatically confer a degree or certificate upon the student’s completion of all program requirements.
-However, students who wish to participate in the college’s commencement ceremony must submit an Application for Graduation form three weeks prior to the start of the student’s semester of intended graduation and no later than the end of the third week of the semester of intended graduation.
+However, students who wish to participate in the college’s commencement ceremony must submit an Application for Graduation form.

 - The student must achieve at least a 2.0 program GPA (GPA2).

 - All grades of Incomplete (“I”) must be resolved before the degree/certificate is conferred.

 - A student may not receive a diploma or transcript

 - At least twenty-four (24) of the academic credits for the degree (12 credits for certificate programs) must be completed at Onondaga Community College, subject to specific program restrictions.

 - No more than 12 independent study credits may be taken at Onondaga Community College.